-The MATW disposed of 527,000 gallons of liquid sludge in 2019.
+The MATW disposed of 589,500 gallons of liquid sludge in 2023.
 The sludge is removed and hauled from the facility by M&S Septic in Matamoras PA and transported to their sludge drying facility on Delaware Drive, Matamoras PA for further treatment and disposal.
+The quantities of residential septage are not known due to the lack of an existing OLDS Management Program.
+These quantities will be tracked as part of the recommended program outlined in the template ordinance in Appendix H.